Singapore by MRT: The East-West Line, Tanjong Pagar to Pasir Ris

 Signboard at Paya Lebar MRT station in Singapore showing EW8 on the East West Line, with Chinese characters below and two commuters standing in the background.

-As far as I can tell, people pretty much head to Paya Lebar to go to the mall — it’s the largest “commercial hub” in this neck of the woods.
+At first glance, it looks like everyone at this stop is getting off to visit one of Paya Lebar’s multiple malls — it’s the largest commercial hub in this neck of the woods.
 But a short walk will bring you to the Wak Tanjong mosque …

 Exterior of Masjid Wak Tanjong in Paya Lebar, Singapore, with its striking green-and-white facade and golden dome framed by tropical trees under a cloudy sky.